thanhnguyentang/programming-interview/README.md

 ### `insert` and `extract_min`: `O(log n)`

-Two key operations in a min-heap: `insert`, `extract_min`
+Two key operations in a min heap: `insert`, `extract_min`

-* `insert`: Insert a new node into a min-heap takes `O(log n)` time.
-First, we fill the min-heap with the node on the last level so that all nodes on the last level are filled from left to right.
-This is to respect the `shape property` of a min-heap.
+* `insert`: Insert a new node into a min heap takes `O(log n)` time.
+First, we fill the min heap with the node on the last level so that all nodes on the last level are filled from left to right.
+This is to respect the `shape property` of a min heap.
 Then, we "fix" the tree to respect the `heap property` as follows: if the node has a smaller value than its parent, we swap these two nodes.
 We repeat this process until we could not swap any more.

-* `extract_min`: Poping up the minimum value of a min-tree (i.e., extract and remove the root) takes `O(log n)` time.
-First, we replace the root of the min-heap with its last element to respect the shape property.
+* `extract_min`: Poping up the minimum value of a min heap (i.e., extract and remove the root) takes `O(log n)` time.
+First, we replace the root of the min heap with its last element to respect the shape property.
 Then, we buble down this element by swapping it with one of its children until the heap property is restored.

 # B. Algorithms